 Once learners get to the 2nd grade, they begin to improve their learning since they are more familiar with the school environment.
-Children in this level also grow their reading, math, and writing skills.
-Unfortunately, some of them struggle with issues related to reading comprehension, writing, and math.
-So many parents are concern about their second-grade children’s struggles, and they have been sending us numerous questions concerning the same.
+Children at this level also grow their reading, math, and writing skills.
+Unfortunately, some of them struggle with reading comprehension, writing, and math issues.
+So many parents are concerned about their second-grade children’s struggles, and they have sent us numerous questions concerning the same.

 “How long should my second grader practice reading per day?“Concern parent, OR

 “Is my second grader a ‘late’ reader?“Concern parent, NY

 “How can I help my second grader with math?”Concern parent, FL

 “How can I help my second grader to build math confidence?”Concern parent, TX

 “How can I improve my second grader’s reading comprehension?”Concern parent, AZ